-Cerwin Vega has been producing high quality speakers for both home and venue for over 65 years.
-They’re inexpensive consumer line, the SL series, has been a staple for audio enthusiasts on a budget since the inception.
-The cheap price, understated looks and, of course, beautiful sounding audio are the cause.
+Cerwin Vega has been producing high-quality speakers for both home and venue for over 65 years.
+Their inexpensive consumer line, the SL series, has been a staple for audio enthusiasts on a budget since the inception.
+The cheap price, understated looks, and, of course, beautiful sounding audio are the cause.

 |Drivers||1 x 12-inch, 1 x 5.25-inch, 1 x 1-inch|

 |Dimensions||33″ x 14″ x 14.8″|

 Design and Build Quality

 This speaker looks great.
 Despite sitting well below the height that would be expected, the build and overall look are exceptional.
 Cerwin Vega created a design that, while not on the level of Klipsch’s reference series, sticks out in a pleasant way.

 Starting with the looks, the speaker comes in one way; totally blacked out.
 The entire cabinet, cones, and even removable grille are totally black.
 The only color is the bright red accents around each of the drivers.